 Rules of Engagement

 - All information is private and confidential.
-Unless something has become public knowledge in some other way, you should keep all information private.
-Even if the information is public, privacy should be respected.
+Unless something has become public knowledge in some other way, we keep all information private.
+Having said that, even if the information is public, privacy should be respected.
 Restore clients are given code names to protect their privacy.

 - Leave advice to the experts.
-Restore caregivers are not to provide counseling, give legal advice or financial advice unless they are specialists in that area and even then only as a short term intervention.
-Restore caregivers help understand the problem, develop a plan to resolve the problems and align the resources and specialists to deliver the solutio.
+Restore Method of Care Canada Care Planners are not to provide counseling, give legal advice or financial advice unless they are specialists in that area and even then, only as a short-term intervention.
+Restore Care Planners do not tell our clients what to do.
+Instead, they strive understand the problem, collaborate on problem solving and then find the resources and specialists to come alongside of them to help.

 - Leverage existing resources in the community wherever possible.
-Restore is not designed to replace any other service.
-Restore is there to match needs with services, build a comprehensive plan for sustainability and fill any gaps where resources do not exist.
+Restore Canada is not designed to replace any other service but rather to match needs with services and fill any gaps where resources do not exist.

 - Never be alone with a client.
-Meet in public spaces, such as popular coffee shops, wherever possible.
-Men should never be alone with a woman client, even in a car in daylight.
+Meet in public spaces, such as coffee shops, wherever possible.
+Care Planners should never be alone with a client, even in a car in daylight.

-- Restore does not pay legal fees for clients.
-In certain circumstances, legal advice may be obtained or other support may be provided so the client can afford legal fees, but this is the exception rather than the rule.
+- Restore Canada does not pay legal fees for clients.
+In certain circumstances, legal advice may be obtained, or other support may be provided so the client can afford legal fees, but this is the exception rather than the rule.

-- There is a general limit of $2,000 per individual or family in any one year and only one ‘cycle’ of care per year.
+- There is a general limit of $2,000 per client in any one year and only one ‘cycle’ of care per year.
 Set short term goals and see if change occurs over several months before extending support.
-Restore is not designed to be an ongoing solution to a chronic problem.
+The Restore Canada method is not designed to be an ongoing solution to a chronic problem.